crasmarum/CNet/README.md

 }
 ```

-Running the above code above
+Running the above code from the command line:

 ```
 ~/cnet -test_sigmoid true